Valuable Monet Jewelry Marks: Identification & Dating Guide

 While these marks verify your Monet jewelry, do they help age it?

-Well yes!
-Monet used different logos and hallmarks over the years, reflecting the company’s design and philosophy changes.
-Like, it started with a simple textual mark and moved to licensed copyright marks!
+Well, yes!
+Monet used different logos and hallmarks over the years, reflecting the company’s changes in design and philosophy.
+For example, it started with a simple textual mark and moved to licensed copyright marks!

 Here is a handy chart I’ve prepared with hand-made drawings of the most valuable Monet Jewelry marks by year to help you: